 ZERO TO THREE evaluated current contracts to determine which met the criteria of a lease.
 The ROU assets represent ZERO TO THREE's right to use underlying assets for the lease term, and the lease liabilities represent ZERO TO THREE's obligation to make lease payments arising from these leases.
-The ROU assets and lease liabilities, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms.
+The ROU assets and lease liabilities, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease term.
 ZERO TO THREE has made an accounting policy election to use a risk-free rate of 1.51% in lieu of its incremental borrowing rate to discount future lease payments.

 On June 9, 2021, ZERO TO THREE entered into a noncancelable operating lease for office space for its headquarters in Washington, D.C.
 The lease term is for the period January 1, 2022 through December 31, 2033.
-The lease includes an incentive to abate the rent until September 30, 2023.
-The lease has an option for renewal, at ZERO TO THREE's option, for which management is not reasonably certain to exercise.
-Therefore, the payments associated with the extension are not included in the ROU asset nor the lease liability recognized as of September 30, 2023.
+The lease has an option for renewal, at ZERO TO THREE's election, for which management is not reasonably certain to exercise.
+Therefore, the payments associated with the extension are not included in the ROU asset nor the lease liability recognized as of September 30, 2024.